Please note:

 Hot rod is not hot enough, or too hot

-• A standard 110V Neon circuit tester can be used for testing.
+A standard 110V Neon circuit tester can be used for testing.

-1. Check the circuit board - With the power OFF, disconnect red wire from Terminal 1 and secure it out of the way without touching any metal.
+1) Check the circuit board - With the power OFF, disconnect red wire from Terminal 1 and secure it out of the way without touching any metal.
 If potentiometer has been adjusted the rod will no longer work correctly.
 With power ON, test across Terminals 1 and 2.
 If tester does not light, replace circuit board.

-2. Test the Hot rod - With the power OFF, disconnect red wire from Terminal 1 and secure it out of the way without touching any metal.
+2) Test the Hot rod - With the power OFF, disconnect red wire from Terminal 1 and secure it out of the way without touching any metal.
 With power ON, test between Terminal 1 and end of disconnected wire. if tester does not light, replace the hot rod.

 Hot plate works, but hot rod doesn't

-• A standard 110V Neon circuit tester can be used for testing.
+A standard 110V Neon circuit tester can be used for testing.

-• Hot Plate and Hot Rod are independent of each other.
+Hot Rod, Circuit Board and Fuse Holder work together.
+Hot Plate, Thermostat and Element work together.
+Hot Plate and Hot Rod are independent of each other.

-• WHEN REPLACING THE HOT ROD OR CIRCUIT BOARD IT IS RECOMMENDED TO REPLACE BOTH SINCE THEY WORK HAND IN HAND WITH EACH OTHER.
+WHEN REPLACING THE HOT ROD OR CIRCUIT BOARD IT IS RECOMMENDED TO REPLACE BOTH SINCE THEY WORK HAND IN HAND WITH EACH OTHER.

-Hot plate is smoking.
+Hot plate is smoking

 Hot plate is cold

-• Check element then thermostat.
+Check element then thermostat.

 Maintenance